 But they cannot tell how long it will take.

 Some would rank their websites by on-site SEO, paying ordinary attention to off-site SEO.

 Then there are those who ace the art of back-linking and only do on-site just as much as needed for the job.

-Let us try to understand both strategies but before understanding below strategies, make sure you truly understands what SEO stand for and why you need it:
+Let us try to understand both strategies but before understanding below strategies, make sure you truly understand what SEO stands for and why you need it:

 A. On-site SEO